lammps/lammps/doc/src/create_atoms.rst

 The *var* and *set* keywords can be used together to provide a criterion for accepting or rejecting the addition of an individual atom, based on its coordinates.
+They apply to all styles except *single*.
 The *name* specified for the *var* keyword is the name of an :doc:`equal-style variable <variable>` which should evaluate to a zero or non-zero value based on one or two or three variables which will store the x, y, or z coordinates of an atom (one variable per coordinate).
-If used, these other variables must be :doc:`internal-style variables <variable>` defined in the input script;
-their initial numeric value can be anything.
+If used, these other variables must be :doc:`internal-style variables <variable>` defined in the input script; their initial numeric value can be anything.
 They must be internal-style variables, because this command resets their values directly.
 The *set* keyword is used to identify the names of these other variables, one variable for the x-coordinate of a created atom,